Wire Mesh Panels

 T post step 5 - straightness

-Use a spirit level to confirm that the posts have been installed perfectly straight.
+Use a spirit level to confirm that the posts have been installed straight.

 Step 7 – Install Middle Posts